Alok082/git-and-git-hub-/README.md

   # Merge Commands => There are two way to merge
    **Way 1**
-    a. git diff (shows the differences between two versions of files in your Git repository, highlighting changes like added, modified, or deleted lines of code.),
+    a. git diff <branch name >(shows the differences between two versions of files in your Git repository, highlighting changes like added, modified, or deleted lines of code.),
     b. git merge <branch name > (to merge 2 branches)
     c. git checkout <branch name > (to navigate from one branch to another)
     d. git checkout -b <new branch name > (to  create a new branch)